 You might find string useful for this.
-Also, you might like to use the image on page 5 and start the session with discussion about it.
+Also you might like to use the images on page 4 and start the lesson with the diagnostic assessment and discussion about it.
 Can the learners show you roughly a length of a metre?
-Do they know roughly how tall adults are, and roughly how tall they are, and their siblings?
-Can they estimate the heights of the learners in the picture?
+Do they know roughly how tall adults are and roughly how tall the learners in the class are?

-Then ask for suggestions about how to find an estimate of the distance all around the baobab tree (the girth).
+Then show the learners the picture of the baobab tree on page 5 and ask for suggestions about how to find an estimate of the distance all round the tree (the girth).
 Ask: "How many children in the picture?"
-"How many would go all the way round the tree?"
+"How many to go all the way round the tree? "